estebanbecker/Parallel-computing-UPC/README.md

 ```

 This implementation isn’t optimise cause each thread will check an IF
-statement even if it’s not there work.
-To avoid the race condition, we
+statement to share the work.

-can add two upc_barrier, one after the initialisation and another before
+To avoid the race condition, we can add two upc_barrier, one after the
-the printing
+initialisation and another before the printing

 ![image](Images/1rst_output.png) <span id="fig3" label="fig3"></span>